 Description: Functions of several variables, partial derivatives, integration in two and three dimensions, vector functions, space curves, arc length, line integrals, Green's theorem, surface integrals, Stokes' theorem, the divergence theorem.
 Prerequisite: AUMAT 211.

 Description: Vector spaces, bases, linear transformations, change of bases, eigenvectors, characteristic polynomials, diagonalization, inner products and Gram-Schmidt orthogonalization, orthogonal and unitary operators.
-Prerequisites: AUMAT 120 and one of 110 or 111 or 116.
+Prerequisites: AUMAT 120 and one of 110 or 116.

 Mathematics in Economics and Finance

 Description: Mathematical analysis of problems arising in economics and finance, including an introduction to economic modelling; simple, compound, and continuous rates of interest; static and comparative-static analysis; optimization; annuities, mortgages, bonds, and other securities; and dynamics.
-Prerequisites: AUECO 101 and one of AUMAT 110, 111, 116.
+Prerequisites: AUECO 101 and one of AUMAT 110 or 116.
 Note: Credit may be obtained for only one of AUMAT 235, AUECO 206, AUMGT 206.